hsf-training/hsf-training-ssh-webpage/_episodes/05-Kerberos.md

 > ## Why do we use Kerberos?
  > Keberos is used to provide a secure strong encryption.
-Because there are no passwords sent over the general networks, so it is much more secure then other authentication methods.
+Because there are no passwords sent over the general networks, it is much more secure then other authentication methods.

 ---
 > ## How do I get a kbr5 ticket?
- To accquire a kbr5 ticket you will need to use the following process:
+ To accquire a kbr5 ticket you will need to use the following process.
+You will need to fill in some information, which you can find on the server documentation.
  1. Open a terminal
  We will start by using kinit to obtain the keberos ticket.
  2. Run this commnd: